Redox framework for data exchange

 Environments can also help you manage user access to your Redox setup.
 Learn about environments.

-Dates and timezones
+Dates and time zones

 An inherent part of data exchange is knowing the when—that is, when outgoing requests are delivered or when incoming requests are received.
 Redox generates relevant date and time metadata for this.